ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 scope.
 They can be used to control lifting surfaces in open and closed loop, or modify numerical parameters on the loop.

+Linearised problems require first the solution of a nonlinear case that is used as the linearisation reference.
+Thence, the system is linearised and the state-space assembled attending to user-specific settings, including model reduction methods.
+The resulting system is given in a discrete-time formulation with several post-processors available or it can be saved for the user to manipulate externally.

 # Acknowledgements

 A. Carre gratefully acknowledges the support provided by Airbus Defence and Space.
-Norberto Goizueta's research is kindly sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.
+Norberto Goizueta's research is sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.

 # References